muvaf/define-your-claim/README.md

 ### Solution B Advantages

-* Resulting CRDs are strong-typed, fully validated.
+* Resulting CRDs (SecureDatabase, SecureDatabaseClass and MySQLClaim) are strong-typed, fully validated.
 * Referencing other resources in the same composition is easier since direct identifiers are used during authoring.
 * Resource class writers are more constrained in the sense that you cannot put in a kind that was not specified in `ResourceDefinition`, hence there is no scenario where app dev wanted a cluster but got database.